 Address: 101 3rd Ave NE, Austin, MN 55912

-Have you really been to Minnesota if you haven’t been to the SPAM Museum?
-No, no you haven’t.
-This is certainly one of the more niche and most entertaining museums to visit in Minnesota and the ultimate authority and educational center concerning everyone’s favorite (or least favorite) luncheon meat, Spam.
+Have you even been to Minnesota if you haven’t visited the SPAM Museum?
+No, no, you haven’t.
+This is certainly one of the country’s most niche and most entertaining, unusual museums and the ultimate authority and educational center concerning everyone’s favorite (or least favorite) luncheon meat, Spam.

 Learn the history of “Spiced Ham,” how it came to be, and its impact on the world – including how it helped us win the war!
-Best of all, this kooky museum is free, and it’s honestly one of my top Minnesota attractions for the gift shop alone.
+This kooky museum is free and one of my top attractions for the gift shop alone.